mihaimisai/de-project/README.md

 <img src="markdown-photos/mvp.png" width="500">
 </center>

+Principally, the structure of this infrastructure is represented within the above diagram.
+A scheduler was intialised to trigger an AWS State-Machine every 20 minutes, which in-turn activates all three lambda sequentially encapsulated within the aforementioned State-Machine.
+Details on the following three Lambdas is as follows.

+## Set-Up Guidance:
+To utilise this repository for your own ETL needs, the following configurations must be accomplished:
+1. Store database credentials for both initial PSQL datasource (DB) and resulting Data Warehouse (DB_DW) within Github Action's Secret Manager.
+2. Store your AWS account credentials, specifically Access Key and Secret Access Key, within Github Action's Secret Manager (For more information on this, see the *'Hidden Varibles'* section below).
+3. In your AWS console, manually create an s3 Data Bucket dedicated to holding your *'terraform.tfstate'* file (For more information, see the *'State Bucket'* section below.)
+4. Ensure that any modifications within the src code for the Lambdas are accurately reflected within the Dependencies section (For more information, see the *'Lambda Dependencies'* section).
+5. In accordance to the Github Action's YAML pipeline, all changes to the src code must be fully compliant with BANDIT, BLACK and FLAKE8 reviews to achieve successful deployment.

 ## Lambda One (Extraction):

 The initial Lambda, a serverless computing service delivered by AWS, extracts raw, unformatted data from the *TOTESYS* PSQL database using pg8000, and dumps it into a specified s3 Ingestion Bucket (a cloud storage system delivered by AWS) as a .csv file, structured by tablename, year, month and day: